elevata-labs/elevata/docs/architecture_overview.md

 ### 🧩 2.2 Generation Layer
 - Creates TargetDatasets in Raw, Stage, Rawcore
 - Injects surrogate keys where required
 - Produces column mappings based entirely on lineage

+Incremental scoping and ingestion behavior are derived from SourceDataset metadata and consistently
+applied across ingestion, merge, and delete detection.

+> *Raw datasets may be ingested via native ingestion or skipped entirely in federated setups.*

 ### 🧩 2.3 Lineage Layer
 - Establishes dataset-level and column-level lineage